camelgod/playnite-setup-guide/README.md

 - Dualshock 4 (connected to the Nvidia Shield over bluetooth
 - Switch Pro Controller (connected to the Nvidia Shield over bluetooth, used for Player 2 in co-op games)

+## TODOS

+I still havent figured out a way to consistently exit out of emulators.
+This will probably be updated in the future.

 # Software Configuration